Switchy-io/api-docs/docs/guides/how-to-create-a-link.md

----
-id: how-to-create-a-link
-title: How to create a link?
----

 ## Guide to create a link with our API

 Actually, we don't expose our GraphQL endpoint for creating link.
 We are working hard to allow it.
 In the meantime, you can use this endpoint to do it.